Part I- Homeownership as Part of the American Dream

 The government’s excessive involvement in anti-capitalist activities and the creation of systemic inflation hinder Americans’ ability to fulfill their dream of homeownership.

-Inflation is caused by the government injecting fiat currency, a type of currency that is not backed by a physical commodity, into the system supported by nothing, resulting in a massive erosion of the dollar's purchasing power.
+Inflation is caused by the government injecting fiat currency, a type of currency not backed by a physical commodity, into the system, resulting in a massive erosion of the dollar’s purchasing power.
 The government injects at least two trillion dollars annually of newly created fiat currency into the system.
 The freshly printed dollars do not benefit the taxpayers responsible for producing goods and services.
-The newly printed dollars are primarily distributed to members of the establishment, including friends of the government, government employees, labor unions, the media complex, the education complex, globalist relationships, big pharma, big tech, and the military-industrial complex.
+The freshly printed dollars are primarily distributed to members of the establishment, including friends of the government, government employees, labor unions, the media, the education sector, globalist interests, big pharma, big tech, and the military-industrial complex.
 Members of the establishment are summarily protected, while non-members become victims, losing purchasing power and suffering a reduced standard of living.

 Higher interest rates have paralyzed new home sales.
 Homeowners with low-interest-rate loans will not move up into a larger loan or even a loan of the same principal amount that doubles or triples the interest rate, monthly payments, and property taxes.
-One-third of home resales sales have disappeared.
+One-third of homeowners’ sales have disappeared.

 The government’s manipulation of interest rates has destroyed the careers and job prospects of sales agents, mortgage loan agents, title insurance agents, property insurance agents, home inspectors, and others.

 The inventory of homes for sale is low.
-A combination of factors, including inflation, higher interest rates, and economic and political turbulence, has caused the demand for homeownership to crash to a three-decade low.
+A combination of factors, including inflation, higher interest rates, and economic and political turbulence, has led to a decline in demand for homeownership to a three-decade low.
 At the same time, home prices remain at their highest level in 30 of the 50 largest metropolitan areas.
-A nightmare has systematically been delivered to the middle class.
+A nightmare has been systematically delivered to the middle class.

 At the same time, property insurance rates are in crisis, and insurance carriers lose billions of dollars annually for apparent reasons.
 Massive increases in premiums will place additional pressure on home ownership costs.